Anti-neutrino/CSharp-OOP/Flyweight.md

         private static void FlyweightDemo()
         {
-            // Build a document with text

             const string Document = "AAABBBAB";

             var characterFactory = new CharacterFactory();

-            // extrinsic state
             var pointSize = 10;

-            // For each character use a flyweight object foreach (var c in Document)
+            foreach (var c in Document)
             {
                 pointSize++;